Business Risks

 Information security

 To promote business activities in a stable and sustainable manner, the importance of maintaining the safety and reliability of an information system is ever increasing.
-We exercise strict control over confidential information related to technology development and sales that are acquired in the process of expanding business activities, as well as personal information.
+Our Group exercises strict control over confidential information related to technology development and sales that are acquired in the process of expanding business activities, as well as personal information.

 If information leakage, falsification, or a system fault occurs due to a natural disaster, unexpected cyberattack, unauthorized access attributable to the entry of a computer virus, etc. or if information is leaked by an employee intentionally or negligently and such information is misused, this may adversely affect the results of operations, etc. because we need to bear liability for compensation.